romainyvernes/romainyvernes/README.md

 ### Hi there 👋

 I'm a career switcher and I couldn't be happier I finally took the leap.
-Formerly an administrative assistant, I decided to get into coding after seeing several friends of mine with similar backgrounds successfully making the transition.
+Formerly an administrative assistant, I decided to get into coding after seeing several acquaintances of mine with similar backgrounds successfully making the transition.
 I enrolled in Harvard's CS50 course, completed a few certifications from FreeCodeCamp, and built two dozen projects through The Odin Project's curriculum.
 And after 15 months of hard work and self-discipline, I am proud to call myself a self-taught web developer.

-I already have a solid command of front-end technologies (I particularly love working with React), and I'm now looking into learning more of the back-end stuff so I can create full-stack apps.
+I already have a solid command of front-end technologies (I particularly love working with React), and I'm now looking into honing my skills on the back-end side (I've already created a couple of back-end projects, so I'm getting there!).

-👉  Check out my [website](https://romainyvernes.herokuapp.com/) if you want to see some of the projects I've worked on so far.
+👉  Check out my [website](https://romainyvernes.dev/) if you want to see some of the projects I've worked on so far.

-🔭  I’m currently working on my first full-stack application.
+🔭  I’m currently working on a full-stack application that will recreate some features of Facebook.
 Stay tuned...

 And feel free to wander around my GitHub to keep up with my latest work.